 However, if I just eat eggs by themselves, I’m hungry again in about 30 minutes.
 I would also be missing the fiber and antioxidants I receive from my wild blueberry and tart cherry oatmeal.

-Therefore, I came up with Power Eggs; a high protein, high fiber, highly nutritious version of scrambled eggs.
+Therefore, I came up with Power Eggs, a high protein, high fiber, highly nutritious version of scrambled eggs.

 - 4 jumbo or extra large organic eggs

-- ½ a red onion chopped
+- ½ red onion chopped

-- 1 cup cubed yellow squash
+- 1 cup yellow squash cubed

 - 4 mini sweet peppers